j3k0/ganomede-users/README.md

 ## Get the list of blocked users `/users/v1/auth/:token/blocked-users [GET]`

-Returns `BlockedUsers` object containing the list of blocked users.
+Returns the list of blocked users.

 ### response [200] OK